Maths teachers warned that it was going to happen – and now they have been proved right.

 One wrote that the new GCSE has “completely destroyed” the confidence of students who have “had enough of maths”.

-Craig Barton, Tes' maths specialist, said the negative impact from the introduction of the qualification was “a real shame”.
+Craig Barton, Tes’ maths specialist, says that the negative impact from the introduction of the qualification is “a real shame”.

-But he said: “The thing with the 9-1 GCSE is it’s a far better preparation for A level than the legacy GCSE.
+But he adds: “The thing with the 9-1 GCSE is it’s a far better preparation for A level than the legacy GCSE.

 “There is more geometry and the algebra is more complex.
 The massive jump between GCSE and A level will be less.

 “But I think it comes down to the fact that the GCSE has been so mishandled and there has been so much uncertainty about how it would be assessed, and I think that has knocked confidence.
 What a terrible tragedy that numbers have dropped.”